alesaintgold/permutasort/README.md

 # PermutaSort
 This is a software that I built for my bechelor degree thesis in computer science.
-Its purpose is to help analyzing the behavior of a class of sorting operators (e.g. bubblesort, stacksort, queuesort) with class patterns of whole numbers.
+Its purpose is to help analyzing the behavior of sorting operators (e.g. bubblesort, stacksort, queuesort) with permutations of whole numbers.

+This program take as arguments a whole number n and a sorting operators O and print the list and amount of:
+  * n-permutations sortable by O
+  * n-permutations not sortable by O
+  * possible outcomes when applying O to every n-permutations

 Note: this does not use sorting algorithms, but sorting operators, so for example, for the bubblesort algorithm we observe the operator B() representing only one